Kostr/UEFI-Lessons/Lessons/Lesson_68/README.md

 EFI_HII_DATE OrderedListValue[3];
 ```

-Change the code in VFR:
+For this off course you need to change the code in VFR:
 ```
 orderedlist
   varid = FormData.OrderedListValue,